dftbplus/recipes/docs/basics/firstcalc.rst

 have to use the ``Charge`` option.
 Similarly, the system is assumed to be spin-unpolarised.
 You can however use the option ``SpinPolarisation`` to change this standard behaviour.

-The ``Filling`` option describes the method to use for filling up the one electron levels with electrons.
-Here Fermi-Dirac statistics are used.
-The filling functions usually requires further parameters (e.g the temperature).

 Analysis